routeviews/google-cloud-storage/README.md

     description: `The last date and time the file or metadata was update.`
  6. name: `project`
     type: `string`
-    description: `The project used in the FileRequest grpc call`
+    description: `The project used in the FileRequest gRPC call`
  7. name: `collector ID`
     type: `string`
     description: `An identifier that can be associated with a collector, e.g. route-views.amsix`